atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 executables in the helloworld source directory (not the bin directory that contains the pre-build binaries).

 `Running Hello World`_ example can now be done with the binaries that were just build.
-Be sure to use the right directories though.
+Be sure to use the right directories.

+.. _`WindowsNativeBuild`:

 Windows Native Build
 ====================